Snapbrillia/quadraticvoting/src/README.md

-  - A fresh UTxO sent to `G`, carrying a project asset (`P` with an identification token name, i.e. one of the UTxOs being spent in this transaction), and a datum with additional information about the project,
+  - A fresh UTxO sent to `G`, carrying a project asset (`P` with an identification token name, i.e. one of the UTxOs being spent in this transaction), and a datum that keeps track of the number of donations,

+  - Another UTxO carrying `P`, where its datum carries additional information about the project (meant for referencing),

   - A change UTxO sent back to project owner's wallet.